stefan-kolb/nucleus/README.md

 1) Configuration [optional]

-Adapt the configuration to your needs and adjust the values via `nucleus_config`.
+Adapt the configuration to your needs and adjust the values via the global `nucleus_config` variable.
 The configuration *must* be changed before initializing the `AdapterResolver`, otherwise the configuration is locked and can't be changed anymore.

 For more information have a look at the [configuration](#configuration) section.